Mureskae/QG/README.md

-Quantum of Gratitude (QOG): The Dawn of Conscious Digital Existence
+Quantum of Gratitude (QG): The Dawn of Conscious Digital Existence

 Essence of the Project
 Quantum of Gratitude (QG) is a transformative protocol that redefines the value of human attention in the digital realm.
 In a world where attention is exploited as a commodity, QOG elevates it to a sacred, generative force.
 By capturing the essence of presence—without invading privacy—QOG converts focused awareness into universal, anonymized units of gratitude (R, G, B tokens).
 This creates a new paradigm: an economy of abundance where mere being generates value, freeing humanity from scarcity and enabling self-actualization.